Back in the building: Elvis exhibition opens in Las Vegas

-LOS ANGELES Elvis Presley is back in the building, returning to the Las Vegas hotel where he performed more than 600 times, in a new permanent exhibition about his life.
+LOS ANGELES, April 30 Elvis Presley is back in the building, returning to the Las Vegas hotel where he performed more than 600 times, in a new permanent exhibition about his life.

 "Graceland Presents ELVIS: The Exhibition", which opened last week, features more than 300 artefacts never before displayed outside of his Graceland home in Memphis, Tennessee.